 In this paper, we will discuss the twisted Alexander polynomial of a knot associated to such a representation.
 More precisely, the twisted Alexander polynomials for some finite groups modulo a prime number can be expressed in terms of the Alexander polynomial.
-As a corollary, it follows that the twisted Alexander polynomials for all the finite groups of order less than $24$ are not zero, which is already shown in \cite{ishikawamorifujisuzuki}.
+As a corollary, it follows that the twisted Alexander polynomials of knots for all the finite groups of order less than $24$ are not zero, which is already shown in \cite{ishikawamorifujisuzuki}.

 This paper is organized as follows.
 In Section 2, we quickly recall the definition of the twisted Alexander polynomial and its basic properties.
 In Section 3, 4, 5, we will give explicit formulas of the twisted Alexander polynomials for the dihedral group, a kind of metacyclic group $G(m,p|k)$, and the dicyclic group.
 In Section 6, as a concluding remark, we will consider the other finite groups of order less than $24$.